-The transition for expats moving to Germany should be straightforward.
+Expats moving to Germany usually find the transition straightforward and painless, without too much culture shock.
 A cosmopolitan and innovative country with a powerful economy, Germany has long been a popular expat destination for the high living standards it offers.

 One of the biggest hurdles expats who want to move to Germany will face is its stringent immigration regulations.
-But there are opportunities for qualified expats in fields like business, science and technology, especially if they have skills that are in short supply.
+But there are opportunities for qualified expats in fields such as business, science and technology, especially if they have skills that are in short supply.

-Expats have numerous options when it comes to accommodation in Germany too – from furnished or unfurnished apartments and maisonettes to trendy studios, cottages and family houses.
+Expats have a variety of options when it comes to accommodation in Germany too – from furnished or unfurnished apartments and maisonettes to trendy studios, cottages and family houses.
 Most expats living in Germany rent property, but the process of purchasing a house isn’t complicated, even for foreign nationals.

 Both public and private hospitals in Germany are on par with international standards, and expats with specific health concerns can find comfort in the fact that specialist facilities are in good supply.